felixbur/nkululeko/CONTRIBUTING.md

 	git push -u origin my-feature
 	```

-9. Finally, go to the web page of the your nkululeko fork repo, and click 'Pull request' button to send your changes to the maintainers to review.
+9. Finally, go to the web page of your nkululeko fork repo, and click 'Pull request' button to send your changes to the maintainers to review.

 Remarks
 -------